 The Gephardt Institute’s Public Service Fellows Program prepares graduate students with a commitment to deepening their knowledge and skills for public service in local government.
-Three students from Washington University’s Brown School will be selected and placed in 10-month positions at St. Louis City Hall or city departments, where they will directly contribute to civic efforts and hone their professional skills.
+Four students from Washington University’s Brown School are in 10-month positions at St. Louis City Hall or city departments, where they will directly contribute to civic efforts and hone their professional skills.
 This unique civic leadership learning opportunity will cultivate a network of talented Washington University students to build their skills and knowledge of public service and regional issues.
 The program includes leadership training, mentorship, experiential learning opportunities, and field work to prepare fellows for careers in public service.

 Through the Public Service Fellows Program, fellows will:

 - Learn and engage in a supportive cohort structure to reflect and receive professional development opportunities that develop public service and public administration competencies including skills in advocacy, organizing, coalition building, citizen participation and policy analysis.

 - Network with and be mentored by civic and community leaders in the St. Louis region, including task supervision directly from city employees.